andthattoo/ollama-workflows/docs/workflow.md

 ## Structure

-A workflow JSON has five main fields:
+A workflow JSON has six main fields:

 1. `name`: A string representing the name of the workflow.
 2. `description`: A string describing the purpose of the workflow.
 3. `config`: An object containing the configuration settings for the workflow.
 4. `tasks`: An array of task objects defining the individual tasks in the workflow.
 5. `steps`: An array of step objects specifying the order of execution and conditionals for the tasks.
+6. `return_value`: A memory input to read and return the final designated value

 ## Config